- Traveling with GEEO

 Arrive in Budapest at any time.
 Check into our hotel any time after 3:00 p.m. and enjoy Hungary's capital city.
 We recommended arriving a day or two early to better explore this charming old city.
 With the Danube River dividing old town, Buda, from the newer area, Pest, there is plenty to see and do.
 Opt to visit Buda Castle, window shop in Pest, or soak in the city's famous thermal baths.
 Check the notice boards or ask at reception for the exact time and location of the group meeting, typically 6:00 p.m. or 7:00 p.m.
 After the meeting, you might like to take the option of heading out for a meal in a nearby local restaurant to further get to know your tour leader and travel companions.
 Please make every effort to arrive on time for this welcome meeting.
 If you are delayed and will arrive late, please inform us.
 Your tour leader will then leave you a message at the front desk informing you of where and when to meet up.

 This morning, we take the opportunity to explore Novi Sad, the ancient capital of Serbia.
 We start by visiting the famous Petrovaradin Fortress, construction on which began in the late 1600s.
-Today, the Fortress remains an important landmark for the city.
+Today, the fortress remains an important landmark for the city.
 We will also visit the famous "reversed clock" and learn more about the varied history of this site.
 If we have time, we will check out the charming old town, or Stari Grad.
+Opt to visit some of the neighborhood's many monuments or museums, and stop into a café or shop along the way.
 In the afternoon, we hop on a train for a short ride to Belgrade, where you will have the rest of the day free to explore on your own.
-Approximate travel time: 1.5 hrs by train
+Opt to walk down the pedestrian street of Skadarlija or visit Republic Square.
+Approximate travel time: 1.5 hrs by private vehicle

 We start the day by visiting the Kalemegdan Fortress, also known as the Belgrade Fortress, which consists of the old citadel and Kalemegdan Park.
 Located in the Old Town of Belgrade, the sight makes for one of the best lookouts in the city, staring down at the confluence of two rivers.
 You will be free to explore Belgrade for the rest of the day.
 There is a lot to see and do.
 You can take the opportunity to float down the Danube on a river cruise or perhaps to go shopping in one of the many bustling markets.
 Alternatively, consider visiting the National Theater or National Museum.
-The city offers a wealth of churches and cathedrals as well as an interesting Ethnographic Museum.
-Learn more about Serbian culture, traditions, costumes, and tools used throughout history.
+The city offers a wealth of churches and cathedrals, as well as an interesting Ethnographic Museum where you can learn more about Serbian culture, traditions, costumes, and tools used throughout history.

 Today, we depart Montenegro, cross into the country of Croatia, and travel to the city of Dubrovnik, known as the "Pearl of the Adriatic."
 Set on the Dalmatian coast, Dubrovnik has been an important maritime town in the region for centuries.
 Surrounded by medieval walls, it is rich in history and is a beautiful city to explore, filled with stunning architecture, museums, and fountains.
-Opt to take a city wall walking tour (book through local operator for 120 HRK, roughly $20 USD) or head out on your own to explore the city's ancient walls.
+We will visit the G Adventures-supported Deša project, a non profit dedicated to empowering and employing women in the community.
+Founded during the homeland war in Dubrovnik, Deša runs victim support for survivors of domestic abuse through computer classes, language lessons, cultural preservation activities, and other inspiring programs.
+During your visit, you will learn about the powerful work undertaken by the women of Deša and their network across Croatia working to preserve traditional foods and handicrafts.
+Opt to take a city wall walking tour or head out on your own to explore the city's ancient walls.
 A trip to Dubrovnik isn't complete without doing this 2 km (1.1 mi) walk.
 See highlights along the way that include Fort Minceta, Fort St. John, Fort Lawrence, Fort Revelin, and St. Luke’s Tower.
 There are three main entrances to the city walls, the principal one located by the Inner Pile Gates.
-Approximate travel time: 4 hrs by local bus
+Approximate travel time: 2 hrs by private vehicle

 Today, you can enjoy a free day to explore the old town fortifications or take a boat trip to one of the nearby islands.
 The red roofs of the old city make for spectacular photos, and the seaside cafés serve up delicious seafood.
 You may want to escape the city on a ferry ride to Lopud Island, part of the Elafiti Islands and home to one of Croatia's most stunning beaches, Plaza Sunj.

-Today, we will leave Dubrovnik, cross the Bosnian border, cross back into Croatia, and then head to the island of Hvar, where we will enjoy amazing beaches, nightlife, and water sports.
+Today, we will leave Dubrovnik and head to the island of Hvar, where we will enjoy amazing beaches, nightlife, and water sports.
 Filled with sunshine, the beautiful island is known for its lavender fields and vineyards in the interior and detailed Venetian-inspired architecture in the towns.
-Approximate travel time: 3 hrs by local bus; 1 hour by ferry
+Approximate travel time: 3 hrs by ferry

 Today, we have a scenic boat ride around the famous Pakleni Islands, offering a great escape for those wanting to spend a day relaxing on a quiet beach.